willgoldby/API-Documentation-for-GetMyWeather-API/README.md

 If you supplied 52.6369, 1.1398 and 100 and 09/07/2018/23/55, you would get a weather forecast within 100 meters of that lat/long on September, 7, 2018 at 11 PM and 23 minutes.

 The forecast would encompass the following area within the red circle at 11:23 PM on September 7, 2018.

 ![image of Leicester with radius](/images/leicester-map-with-radius.jpg)

 # What type and kind of data does GetMyWeather return?

-GetMyWeather provides four weather parameters: temperature, humidity, wind speed, and chance of precipitation.
+GetMyWeather provides four weather values: temperature, humidity, wind speed, and chance of precipitation.

-## Parameters
+## Values

-Parameter | Returned value | Example
+Value | Returned number | Example
 ----------| ---------- | ---
 Temperature |  A number that represents degrees Fahrenheit | `72` means 72 degrees Fahrenheit Wind speed | A number that represents kph (kilometers per hour) | `21` means 21 kph